 Cherries are sweet or tart with a bright and deep color.
 Cherries have firm, edible & tasty skin and when they are dried the flavor intensifies.
 Most of the cherries that we get in Florida are from the mid-Atlantic region of the USA, and those cherries are sweet ones.
 Buy fresh cherries with a bright color and smooth skin without any blemishes or brown spots and make sure that the stems are intact.
 After you buy the cherries, rinse them with cold water and store at room temperature for an optimal flavor.

 Peaches are very juicy and sweet.
-The delicate skin is very recognizable as a velvety light yellow with touches of orange.
+The delicate skin of a peach is very recognizable as a velvety light yellow with touches of orange.
 If you prefer sweeter peaches it’s best to eat them when they are ripe.

 Here in South Florida we don’t have the opportunity to enjoy real good farmer’s markets.
 I always try to go to farmer’s markets around the local area.
 But, after the incredible experience that I had in San Francisco, I find the farmer’s markets here do not have much diversity.
 The fruits and vegetables are not as bright and colorful in South Florida.